Paramedic Science

 Careers

-There are opportunities to work in providing urgent and emergency care, critical care, forensic medicine, remote medicine and education.
-Many of these opportunities are available in NHS Ambulance Trusts, where many of our graduates work, but can also be found in other NHS/alternative organisations.
+There are career opportunities at the specialist, advanced and consultant levels in paramedic practice.
+Opportunities are available in NHS Ambulance Trusts, where many of our graduates work but you might also find work in other NHS/alternative organisations.

 Professional accreditation